Killer B's (Houston Astros)

 The Killer B's were players on the Houston Astros whose surnames started with the letter B. It also refers to the era of Astros baseball from 1997 to 2005 that saw the team reach the postseason six times in nine seasons with four National League Central division titles, two Wild Card appearances and one National League pennant, which was the most successful era in team history until the 2010s.
 In fact, from 1994 to 2006, the Astros finished first or second in their division in each year except 2000.
-Two Killer B's, Craig Biggio and Jeff Bagwell, are in the National Baseball Hall of Fame as members of the Astros.
+Three Killer B's, Carlos Beltran, Craig Biggio and Jeff Bagwell, are in the National Baseball Hall of Fame, with the latter two being inducted as members of the Astros.

 History

 The name "Killer B's" was first used on March 31, 1996, when it referenced Jeff Bagwell, Craig Biggio, Sean Berry, and Derek Bell.
 The name carried on for several years even after Berry and Bell's departure coinciding with Lance Berkman's arrival in 1999.
 Although there were several other "Killer B's," the core players were either Biggio–Bagwell–Bell or Biggio–Bagwell–Berkman.
 In Wins Above Replacement, the Biggio–Bagwell–Bell trio are among the all-time best trios with the same letter in their last names.
-In the Killer Bs era, the Astros were managed by Larry Dierker (1997-2001), Jimy Williams (2002-2004), and Phil Garner (2004-2007).
+In the Killer Bs era, the Astros were managed by Larry Dierker (1997–2001), Jimy Williams (2002–2004), and Phil Garner (2004–2007).